tatuylonen/wiktfinnish/README.md

 dictionaries extracted using the [wiktextract](https://github.com/tatuylonen/wiktextract).
-The intention is that this module can be used to generate the complete set of inflected forms for any Finnish word in Wiktionary.
+The intention is that this module can be used to generate the complete set of inflected forms for any Finnish word in Wiktionary - including comparisons, possessive suffixes, clitics, and nominally inflected verb forms.

 ## Getting started

 ### Installing

-To install ``wiktwikfinnish``, use ``pip3`` (or ``pip``, as appropriate), or close the repository and install from the source:
+To install ``wiktwikfinnish``, use ``pip3`` (or ``pip``, as appropriate), or clone the repository and install from the source:

 ```
 git clone https://github.com/tatuylonen/wiktfinnish.git